 • For cold water wash, pre-dissolve with boiling water.

 • Leaves clothes, linens, and towels wonderfully soft and fluffy!

 naturally with Pure Soap Flakes:

 Pure Soap Flakes can be used alone or combined with baking soda, borax,

-washing soda in different ratios for a more specific and
+washing soda in different ratios for a more gregarious and specific washing mixture.

 clean, bathe, and launder with

 Soap Foamer 8 oz: 1 tablespoons Pure Soap Flakes to 1 cup water.
 Dissolve 1 tablespoon Pure Soap Flakes with 1/4 cup boiling water (purified is preferred).
 Stir until clear.
 Add 3/4 cup cold water.
 Add essential oils if desired.
 Pour in to foamer.